-Prior to joining Jackson Lewis, Ms. Diulus-Myers served as Vice President and General Counsel for a hospital system.
+Prior to joining Jackson Lewis, Ms. Diulus-Myers, a former Registered Nurse, served as Vice President and General Counsel for a hospital system.
 She went on to manage her private law practice in which she concentrated in the field of labor and employment law litigation.
 Because the majority of her work in private practice involved representation of plaintiffs, Ms. Diulus-Myers brings to Jackson Lewis a unique and valuable perspective in the practice of employment law on behalf of employers.

 As a senior litigator and trial attorney, Ms. Diulus-Myers manages a multitude of litigation matters focusing on issues arising in the workplace.
-In her over 34 years of legal practice, she successfully has handled a variety of jury and bench trials in the field of employment law, including discrimination, retaliation and harassment, whistleblower, restrictive covenants, trade secrets and ERISA cases in both federal and state forums.
-As a member of the firm s practice group on restrictive covenants, she handles the majority of that litigation in the Pittsburgh office and has litigated restrictive covenant and business tort cases in Pennsylvania, Ohio, Virginia, West Virginia, Georgia, Illinois, Indiana, Minnesota, Wisconsin, and New York.
+In her over 34 years of legal practice, she successfully has tried a variety of jury and bench trials to verdict in the field of employment law, including discrimination, retaliation and harassment, whistleblower, restrictive covenants, trade secrets and ERISA cases in both federal and state forums.
+As a member of the firm's practice group on restrictive covenants, she handles the majority of that litigation in the Pittsburgh office and has litigated restrictive covenant and business tort cases in Pennsylvania, Ohio, Virginia, West Virginia, Georgia, Illinois, Indiana, Minnesota, Wisconsin, and New York.

 Serves on the Board of Directors and Executive Committee for the YWCA Greater Pittsburgh, whose mission is to eliminate racism and empower women.

 Participates in pro bono activities as a Counsel member of the Health Law section of the bar association, including working with senior citizens in preparing their living wills and advance directives.

 As an alumnus of the University of Pittsburgh School of Law, serves as a judge in the trial and appellate moot court competitions at the law school.